Dr. Steven J. Palazzo

 Principal Investigator/TTH Program Director

-Steven J. Palazzo, Ph.D., M.N., R.N., C.N.E., is an Assistant Professor in the College of Nursing at Seattle University.
+Steven J. Palazzo, Ph.D., M.N., R.N., C.N.E., is an Associate Professor and Associate Dean for Undergraduate Education in the College of Nursing at Seattle University.
 Dr. Palazzo earned a Bachelor of Science in Nursing (BSN), a Master in Nursing (MN), and a Ph.D. in nursing from the University of Washington.
-He has eight years of clinical experience in critical care at Harborview Medical Center in Seattle and has published research on the utility of biomarkers in diagnosing ventilator-associated pneumonia.
+He earned certification from the National League of Nursing (NLN) as a Certified Nurse Educator (VNE) in 2014.
+Dr. Palazzo has eight years of clinical experience in critical care at Harborview Medical Center in Seattle and has published research on the utility of biomarkers in diagnosing ventilator-associated pneumonia.

 Teen Take Heart (TTH) confronts a major national healthcare issue by using a health and science-based program to engage students and promote sustained change in attitudes and actions about wellness.
 TTH utilizes a series of interactive in-class instructional and hands-on, web- and kit-based lessons.
 Recognizing that no single health promotion strategy will be uniformly effective, a complementary goal is to expand our understanding of how to initiate and sustain behavior change in economically and ethnically diverse populations.
-An additional feature of the program is that it exposes teens to options for health care careers that rely on science.
+An additional feature of the program is that it exposes teens to options for healthcare careers that rely on science.
 “Teen Take Heart is an experiment in progress.”
-He will be measuring results over time to see if there are sustained changes in the cardiovascular knowledge, attitudes, and behaviors of high school students both short- and long-term.

-Dr. Palazzo is one of just 12 nursing educators from across the United States to win a highly competitive grant from the Robert Wood Johnson Foundation (RWJF) Nurse Faculty Scholars program in 2013.
-He has receivde a three-year, $350,000 award to promote his academic career and support his research.
-The Nurse Faculty Scholar award is given to junior faculty who show outstanding promise as future leaders in academic nursing.
+Dr. Palazzo is one of just 12 nursing educators from across the United States to receive a highly competitive grant from the Robert Wood Johnson Foundation (RWJF) Nurse Faculty Scholars program in 2013.
+He received a three-year, $350,000 award to promote his academic career and support his research.
+The Nurse Faculty Scholar award is awarded to junior faculty who show outstanding promise as future leaders in academic nursing.

 Mark S. Erickson